DRIVER-EU/test-bed-time-service/README.md

 In the test-bed, there will be one or more simulations that, together, create a virtual incident and reasonable responses of the environment.
 For example, there may be a flooding simulation or earthquake, after which the traffic (simulation) is disturbed too.

-UingThe test-bed time service can be controlled via Apache Kafka and via a GUI available at [http://localhost:8100/time-service](http://localhost:8100) (see screenshots below).
+The test-bed time service can be controlled via Apache Kafka and via a GUI available at [http://localhost:8100/time-service](http://localhost:8100) (see screenshots below).
 It listens to state changes of the test-bed, e.g. scenario start and stop messages.

 In particular, this service will publish the fictive time, the real time, the speed of the simulation and its state at least every 5 seconds, and after a change of the fictive time status (e.g. a speed change, or pause/stop of the simulation).
 The time message will be described in AVRO, as detailed in the [avro-schemas repository](https://github.com/DRIVER-EU/avro-schemas/blob/master/core/time/connect-status-time-value.avsc), and contains: